 Positive feedback on translations, advertising copy and PR texts

-Got marcom texts or specialist content down in your editorial plan?
+Do you have marcom texts or specialist content in your editorial plan?
 Then you need a successful creative marketing translator and editor familiar with your field.
 It’s the only way to score an absolute hit.

 Review my CASE|STUDIES and CLIENT|FEEDBACK.

 A clearly defined profile

 All languages, all subjects!
 While stocks last!
 Language service providers seeking to meet this claim pluck random generalists from a huge pool.
 Whoever is currently available and seems like a rough fit ...